Home > About Us > FAQ

 How can I redeem (sell) shares?

 You may sell shares online through our Account Access pages.
-You may also contact Shareholder Services toll free at 1.888.884.2675, option 1, or redeem shares by sending a written request to:
+You may also contact Shareholder Services toll free at 1.888.884.2675 or redeem shares by sending a written request to:

 Shareholder Services